 As decentralized exchanges operate on-chain, facing the scalability trilemma, they are generally slower and less efficient than centralized exchanges.
 For greater adoption of DEXs, scalability will have to be addressed as one of the primary bottlenecks.

-DEXs tend to attract users who are more experienced when it comes to using cryptocurrencies, so they also usually understand how to overcome common user experience problems, such as transferring funds to and from a crypto wallet and executing trades in a decentralized trustless manner.
+DEXs tend to attract users who are more experienced when it comes to using cryptocurrencies, and so they also usually understand how to overcome common user experience problems, such as transferring funds to and from a crypto wallet, and executing trades in a decentralized trustless manner.

 #4 Only Crypto to Crypto

-As a crypto to crypto exchange, decentralized exchanges can operate completely detached from the traditional finance system.
-However, it comes at the cost of users needing to first familiarize themselves with centralized exchanges that offer fiat to crypto trading pairs.
-Since they sometimes also provide crypto to crypto trading, users may never have to leave their platform in the end.
+As a crypto to crypto exchange, decentralized exchanges can operate completely detached from the traditional finance system, however this comes at the cost of users needing to familiarize themselves with centralized exchanges first that offer fiat to crypto trading pairs, who may also offer crypto to crypto trading, meaning users may never have to leave their platform.

 After it’s all said and done…